Rechargeable22/self-supervised-video-prediction/ReadMe.md

 ![Sample predictions](readme_images/samples_2.png)

-For more information, please refer to the seminarreport.pdf.
+For more information, please refer to the full [report](seminarreport.pdf).